-Students shall meet weekly for Chapel.
-Parents are welcome to attend.
-Elementary school chapels are held each Friday at 8:40 am in the church sanctuary.
-Middle School Chapels are typically held each Friday at 8:10 am in room 205.
+All students shall meet regularly for Chapel.
+Days and times change each year and often within the school year.
+Elementary School parents are welcome to attend Elementary Chapel.
+Middle School are student only.
 Each elementary (K-5) classroom takes a turn presenting a "class chapel" and additional chapel speakers are arranged by the administration.